Second Battle of Kidal

-The Second Battle of Kidal was a battle during the Mali War, when MNLA forces in control of Kidal attacked Prime Minister Moussa Mara's convoy during a visit to the town.
+The Second Battle of Kidal took place during the Mali War, when MNLA forces in control of Kidal attacked Prime Minister Moussa Mara's convoy during a visit to the town.
 Consequently, Malian government forces launched an offensive to retake the city, successfully recapturing it.

 Since the foreign intervention in Mali, Kidal was retaken by French, Malian, and Chadian troops.
 On 17 May 2014, Moussa Mara, the Malian prime minister came to visit Kidal.

 The battle

 Prime Minister's visit and hostage-taking

 On 17 May, in Kidal, the Prime Minister convoy's was attacked in the streets of the city.
 As a result, the Prime Minister condemned the violence as "...a declaration of war" and promised an "...appropriate response."

-On 18 May 1500 Malian soldiers arrived in the city following the capture of areas of the governorate by the MNLA.
+On 18 May, following the capture of areas of the governorate by the MNLA, 1500 Malian soldiers arrived in the city.
 During the capture of this government building, the MNLA captured around 30 officials but they were released soon after.